Arrata-TTRPG/Arrata-TTRPG/src/sections/dice.typ

 In opposition to exploding dice, Arrata will deal with *Evil dice*.
 Evil dice are denoted by adding an upside-down exclamation point, $¡$.
-Instead of giving the roll an additional die to roll and add to the sum, Evil dice give an extra D1 that subtracts from the roll.
+Instead of giving the roll an additional die to roll and add to the sum, Evil dice give an extra D1 that subtracts from the roll whenever the minimum value is rolled (1).

+Evil dice can compound, so an evil dice roll of 1, will generate _another_ evil die to roll, in the same way exploding dice can compound.

 #slantedColorbox(
   title: "Evil Dice Examples",